CanBul/recompy/Readme.md

 * SVD++
 * ALS

+In upcoming version:
+* Approximate Nearest Neighbors
+* Framework refactors
+will come.

 Recompy also comes bundled with MovieLens data which consists of 100.000 user, rating pair.

 # Installation